Relámpago (wrestler)

-Relámpago (Spanish for lightning; born February 14, 1981) is a Mexican Luchador enmascarado, or masked professional wrestler.
-He currently competes in the International Wrestling Revolution Group (IWRG) and the Mexican independent circuit as a freelancer.
+Relámpago (Spanish for lightning; born February 14, 1981) is a Mexican professional wrestler.
+He currently competes in the promotion International Wrestling Revolution Group (IWRG) and the Mexican independent circuit as a freelancer.
 Through AAA's business partnership with IWRG, he has also competed for Lucha Libre AAA Worldwide (AAA), from 2009 through 2012 and sporadically from 2018 to 2022.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 Early career (2003–2009)

 Relámpago made his in ring debut on May 23, 2003, at the Arena Obreros del Progreso in his hometown of Saltillo, Coahuila.
 Some time later, he began to wrestle in different arenas in the northern Mexico, mainly in the Arena Coliseo de Monterrey in Nuevo León and in the Arena Cuatro Caminos in Tamaulipas.
 On July 26, 2009, he wrestled at the Centro Banamex in Mexico City with the Desastre Total Ultraviolento (DTU) promotion during La Experiencia 2009.
 At the said show, Relámpago alongside Dance Boy defeated Paranoiko and Tóxico.
 Days later, on August 8, he participated in the event that marked the return of the Xtreme Latin American Wrestling promotion, which took place at the Arena López Mateos.